AxisCommunications/acap-computer-vision-sdk-examples/opencv-image-capture-cpp/README.md

 * **capture.cpp**        - Example application to capture camera properties such as time stamps, zoom, focus etc.
 * **Dockerfile**         - Docker file with the toolchain included to run the example.
-* **docker-compose.yml** - Docker compose file contains the latest image of the example from dockerhub.
+* **docker-compose.yml** - Docker compose file contains the latest image of the example from DockerHub.
 * **README.md**          - Step by step instructions on how to run the example.

 ### Limitations